mtdvlpr/cmd-blog/src/blog/meesterproef.md

 {{ $frontmatter.byline }}

+## Learning Goals

+### Design

+I'd like to improve my design skills during the meesterproef and come up with a good design for the web app.
+Specifically, I want to be able to come up with creative solutions to visualize functionalities.
+I'll work on this by brainstorming ideas, experimenting with different designs and getting feedback on them.
+I'll be happy if the client is happy with the design.

+### Client communication

+I'd also like to learn how to work with a real client.
+I want to be able to effectively translate the user needs to requirements and an actual product.
+I will try to do this by asking the right questions, listening to the client and making sure I understand their needs.
+I'll be happy if the client is happy with the end result.

+### Server-rendered JavaScript

+Furthermore, I'd like to continue working with server-rendered JavaScript and improve on my existing knowledge from the API course.
+I will do this by experimenting with more advanced server-rendered JavaScript functionalities and by implementing them in the web app.
+I'll be happy if the web app works well.

 ## Product Biography

 In the product biography, I will document the process, iterations, way of working and planning of the Meesterproef for each week.
 Tristan, Quinten and I will work together on the Meesterproef.
 We will work on the Anno Amsterdam project.